 Despite widespread violence and discrimination based on gender identity and expression, data on trans and gender diverse lives, as well as platforms for individuals to share their lived experiences, remain scarce.
 This report, based on 119 surveys responses and six key informant interviews with trans and gender diverse people from eleven Caribbean countries - Aruba, The Bahamas, Barbados, Belize, the Dominican Republic, Guyana, Haiti, Jamaica, St. Lucia, Suriname, and Trinidad and Tobago - seeks to contribute to filling that gap.
-The research aimed to identify contextual factors that impact the ability of trans people in the Caribbean to affirm their identity and enjoy basic human rights.
+The research Distribution of COVID-19 relief to community members in Guyana aimed to identify contextual factors that impact the ability of trans people in the Caribbean to affirm their identity and enjoy basic human rights.
 The report documents the diverse challenges and discriminatory impacts of the inability of trans and gender diverse people to change their official gender marker.
 It illustrates the complex context for trans and gender diverse realities in the Caribbean and makes recommendations for how Caribbean governments can live up to their obligations under international human rights law and strengthen protection of the rights of trans and gender diverse people.